Skip to main content

 • Have interviewers rate candidates before beginning discussion to ensure independent perspectives

-• Continue to audit your biases.
-Ask how your assumptions might impact your rating, whether information supports your conclusions, and how you may be excluding the candidate
+• Continue to audit your decision-making.
+Ask how your assumptions might impact your rating and whether information supports your conclusions,

 • Share candidate materials for all finalists with hiring manager.

-• Reference checks must be completed before an Approval to Hire Form is submitted.
+Reference checks must be completed before an Approval to Hire Form is submitted.
 These can be done by phone, or Talent Acquisition (TA) can send out a SkillSurvey, which is an automated reference checking tool, to facilitate the process.
-If completing the reference checks by phone, notes must be sent to Talent Acquisition for record keeping.
-During this stage, avoid social media and Google searches as they may contribute to bias.
+If completing the reference checks by phone, notes must be sent to SAHR and Talent Acquisition for record keeping.
+During this stage, avoid social media and Google searches as they may cause irrelevant factors to influence your opinion.
 Consult SAHR or TA if you have questions.

-• After carefully reviewing the feedback provided by references, complete the Approval to Hire Form and submit it to SAHR and TA to consult on pay equity.
-Salary offers should be fair and consistent, without consideration of past salaries or previous inequitable employment experiences.
+After carefully reviewing the feedback provided by references, complete the Approval to Hire Form and submit it to SAHR for review and approval.
+Salary offers should be fair and consistent, without consideration of past salaries or previous unfair employment experiences.

-• Work with TA to ensure other candidates receive rejection notices and are rejected in myHR.
+Notify SAHR and TA about whether you would like to contact unselected candidates about the hiring decision.
+Otherwise, all candidates will receive automated system-generated messages when the job is closed.
 If candidates request feedback, discuss with your SALT representative whether and how you might give objective, job-related feedback verbally to improve candidate experience.
 If you aren’t comfortable, decline to give feedback.
 Consult SAHR if you have questions.